DanielMartensson/MataveControl/README.md

 # Typical use

-To use Matavecontrol, you should allways start with to create a transfer function or a state space model.
-Then you can use that mathematical model in almost all the function of Matavecontrol.
+To use MataveControl, you should allways start with to create a transfer function or a state space model.
+Then you can use that mathematical model in almost all the function of MataveControl.

-Here is some examples when I use Matavecontrol.
+Here is some examples when I use MataveControl.
 MATLAB pictures are from Umeå University.

 Creating a transfer function in MATLAB®